OWL Q1 2026 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-- Wealth Channel Performance: Financial advisers are focused on ensuring products perform as designed, with a preference for maintaining liquidity and avoiding excessive redemptions.
+• Wealth Channel Dynamics: Discussions with financial advisers revealed a preference for products that perform as designed, with a focus on maintaining liquidity and avoiding excessive redemptions.